 Common Wind Turbine Problems Homeowners Face

 Warning signs to never ignore: new or growing noise, tower vibrations you can feel from ground level, drops in power production, or unexpected shutoffs.
-Once spotted, I aim to fix these quickly, keeping repairs manageable and affordable.
+These warning signs should be investigated quickly, because small problems can become more expensive or unsafe if ignored.

 Home Wind Turbine Maintenance Costs Breakdown